saiteja-gande/Expediting-Adversarial-Training-with-Prediction-Methods-for-Point-Cloud-Classification/README.md

 - `attacks.py`: Implementation of adversarial attacks used in this project.
 - `dataloader.py`: Data loader class with necessary augmentations.
 - `models.py`: Implementation of PointNet and DGCNN architectures.
+- `experimental.py`: Incorrect implementation (similar to main.py) of the prediction method, yet it produces promising results.

 The dataset used in this project is [ModelNet10](http://3dvision.princeton.edu/projects/2014/3DShapeNets/ModelNet10.zip).

 ## Report

-The detailed information and analysis of this project can be found at - [Report](https://github.com/saiteja1012/Expediting-Adversarial-Training-with-Prediction-Methods-for-Point-Cloud-Classification/files/12395324/Studienarbeit_Saiteja_Gande.pdf)
+The detailed information and analysis of this project can be found at - [Report](https://github.com/saiteja1012/Expediting-Adversarial-Training-with-Prediction-Methods-for-Point-Cloud-Classification/files/12448520/Studienarbeit_Saiteja_Gande.pdf)